Great-grandmother’s Tattoos, 2025

 230 x 150 cm

-This rug presents a fabulative illustration of my great-grandmother as a young woman in Raqqa, Syria.
-Inspired by Saidiya Hartman’s concept of critical fabulation, the work seeks to reconstruct a visual and cultural memory that is at risk of erasure due to globalization and cultural homogenization.
-The symbols and decorations along the rug’s border are derived from the tattoos that once adorned her body—marks worn by Bedouin women as forms of identity, memory, and resistance.
+This rug presents a fabulated portrait of my great-grandmother as a young woman in Raqqa, Syria.
+Drawing on Saidiya Hartman’s concept of critical fabulation, the work approaches a visual and cultural memory that survives only in fragments and is at risk of further disappearance through displacement, assimilation, and cultural homogenization.
+The symbols and decorative forms along the rug’s border are drawn from the tattoos once worn on her body, marks connected to Shawaya communities of Raqqa and the Euphrates region, where tattooing could carry meanings of identity, memory, protection, and belonging.

 Close up of the carpet